 - Causing serious physical injury to another person, except in self-defense.

-- Possession of any firearm, knife, explosive, or other dangerous objects of no reasonable use to the pupil at school or at a school activity off school grounds.
+- b.
+Possession of any firearm, knife, explosive, or other dangerous object of no reasonable use to the pupil at school or at a school activity off school grounds.

 - Unlawful sale of any controlled substance, as defined in Section 11053 of the Health and Safety Code, except for the sale of not more than one avoirdupois ounce of marijuana, other than concentrated cannabis.

 NOTE: MANDATORY offenses for which expulsion must be recommended, and the governing board must expel the student are: possession of, selling or furnishing a firearm; possession of an explosive: brandishing a knife at another person, unlawfully selling a controlled substance or committing or attempting to commit a sexual assault or committing sexual battery as defined in subdivision (n) of section 48900 (Section 48915 (c) 1,2,3, and 4) or possession of an explosive (which includes, but is not limited to, M-80s’, M-100’s, M-250’s, and M-1000’s).